 The EU also needs modern copyright rules that ensure consumers and creators can make the most of the digital world.
 The Commission’s proposal aims to ensure more cross-border access to online content, wider opportunities to use copyrighted materials in education, research and cultural heritage, and a better-functioning, fairer marketplace for online content.

-The Commission calls for swift agreements by the European Parliament and the Council on the proposals under the Digital Single Market Strategy and for all parties to ensure that the measures proposed are swiftly adopted and implemented to allow people and businesses in the EU to fully benefit from a functional Digital Single Market
+Since the launch of the Digital Single Market strategy in May 2015, the Commission has delivered on all the key measures, presenting 35 proposals in total.
+One, so far, has been adopted by the co-legislators.
+The Commission calls for swift agreements by the European Parliament and the Council on the proposals under the Digital Single Market Strategy and for all parties to ensure that the measures proposed are rapidly adopted and implemented to allow people and businesses in the EU to fully benefit from a functional Digital Single Market

 3. Ensuring a fair, open and secure digital environment